MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_subscription_ends_at %}
 Timestamp indicating when the subscription ended or is set to expire.
+The value is NULL if the subscription plan has auto-renew turned on/does not have a defined end date.
 {% enddocs %}

 {% docs bingeflix_column_subscription_id %}